March Madness 2019: How to watch NCAA basketball tournament games live

 March Madness in 4K

 Subscribers to DirecTV's satellite service are in for a treat this month.
-DirecTV will reportedly broadcast March Madness games from March 19-30 in both 4K and HDR.
+DirecTV will reportedly broadcast March Madness games from March 19 to 30 in both 4K and HDR.
 You'll be able to watch only a selection of games in 4K.
 The 4K broadcast schedule is reported to be on six days of the tournament from three locations:

 - March 22 and 24: Rounds 1 and 2 from Tulsa, Oklahoma